mathiasbynens/jsesc/README.md

 #### `numbers`

 The default value for the `numbers` option is `'decimal'`.
-This means that any numeric values will be represented using decimal integer literals.
+This means that any numeric values are represented using decimal integer literals.
 Other valid options are `binary`, `octal`, and `hexadecimal`, which result in binary integer literals, octal integer literals, and hexadecimal integer literals, respectively.

 ```js
 jsesc(42, {